4 New Rules for Entrepreneurs in 2022 - Nokristart

 4. Track your money

 What's the same: Herrick says finding accounting software for your small business and opening a separate checking account is still a practical first step.
-Even before your business is open, recording all of your expenses can save you money on your taxes and keep things more organized.
+Even before your business opens, recording your expenses can save you money on your taxes and keep things more organized.
 "Always document the money you receive," he added.

 What's different today: With the complexity of changing tax laws, wage protection programs, and other state and federal business laws, being around one another may be more critical than ever.
 You do a wise man.
 LaMonaca recommends creating a financial "BAIL" team of banks, accountants, insurance adjusters, and attorneys to monitor your accounts, avoid tax headaches, reduce liability risk, and protect you.
 Everyone can help to do this.